adrien-zinger/code_bucket/streaming_bootstrap/polling.md

 ```

 The ShareDB, has also been updated, now, when we receive some modifications, we
-notify the cache that something has just been modifyed and we keep an history
+notify the cache that something has just been modified, and we keep an history
 of the modifications.
 When we append something into the cache, we update the
 head of the database.
 As well, fetchers can be aware of any new entries between
 two fetch commands.